 - It’s free and open-source

-- Offers an extra layer of security to its users
+- It offers an extra layer of security to its users

 - It's stable: even if something happens to Tomcat, the server will keep running without any interruptions